decredcommunity/outreach/docs/amas.md

 Hi everyone!

-I am organizing an Ask Me Anything (AMA) session about { topic }. { A, B, ... } have agreed to participate, others may join too.
+I am organizing an Ask Me Anything (AMA) session about { topic }. { A, B, ... } have agreed to participate, others may join in to answer too.

 Here are the rules:

-- Questions are collected starting from now and until { end date }.
+- Questions are collected starting from now until { end date }.

 - Answers will start { answers stard date } and keep going as long as the experts wish to continue.
-Questions that come too late risk to not get answered.
+Questions that come too late risk not getting answered.

 - The answers will be posted in \*this thread\* to keep everything in one place.

 - When experts start answering we will post another notice on Reddit and Twitter.

-- Top level comments must contain \*at least one question\*.
+- Top level comments must contain **at least one question**.

 - Post a separate comment for each question (or a group of related questions), or upvote existing questions.